rodricios/autocomplete/README.md

 *Autocomplete* or: How I learned to stop spelling and love our AI overlords
 ===

-Have you ever woken up and said to yourself, "Hey, I really wish I knew how the underlying probabilistic principles account for the effectiveness of corrections and suggestions given to me as I type out my next Google query or text on my iPhone"?

-Me neither!
-But let's imagine we did.

-This project tries to lay out the bare minimum in order to help map the theory to the intuition.

-So grab a cup of coffee, take a sip and read along as we explore the sometimes misunderstood principles of conditional probability and the generalized [Markov chain](http://en.wikipedia.org/wiki/Markov_chain) and the [Hidden Markov Model](http://en.wikipedia.org/wiki/Hidden_Markov_model)(?)<sup>[1](https://www.reddit.com/r/programming/comments/2xwi3g/textbooks_dont_explain_the_practicality_of_hidden/cp41osh)<sup>.
+Autocomplete is an adult and kid friendly exercise in creating your own AI program.

+For those short on time, the [ELI5](#explain-like-im-5) section is devoid of nomenclature but lengthy; the [tl;dr](#tldr) section describes the implementation using the appropriate terms - basic principles of conditional probability, generalized [Markov chain](http://en.wikipedia.org/wiki/Markov_chain) - but is short, concise, and includes references for further reading.

 ## Skip to: